Breezewood, Pennsylvania: 1960s: Connecting the Turnpike with the new I-70

 Over 25 years later, when Interstate 70 was built through Pennsylvania, it was co-signed with the Pennsylvania Turnpike for 86 miles, between Breezewood and New Stanton.
 The I-70 section of the Turnpike included tunnels under the eastern continental divide of the Allegheny Mountains and Laurel Hill, crossing some of Pennsylvania's most rugged terrain.
 The Laurel Hill Tunnel was later abandoned.

 About the same time as I-70 was built, in the early and mid-1960s, a major group of improvements was made to the original turnpike.
 These included roadway capacity improvement along the portion shared with I-70 at the two major mountains, where traffic had been reduced to two lanes in tunnels, and a realignment of the Breezewood exit and the turnpike to the east from there.
+This created the abandoned Pennsylvania Turnpike, which became a bicycle trail.